 It has been three years since I got a new XBOX One for my son.
 I reasoned that I would keep the old 360 for myself in the thought that I would give playing a go just to eventually come to the realisation that my interests have dramatically shifted.
 I am not keen on spending my time XBOXing at all so the console bundle had to go.
 To my surprise, it took a few months to sell.
 I felt tempted to reduce to price to make it more appealing for the potential buyer out there but I was not going to give it away either as £50 was more than a fair asking price for it.
 I could have sold it earlier by doing so but I was not desperate for a sale and it was not creating a storage problem for me.
 It found a new home and left £44 Free Money behind.

 I do like a game of tennis every now and then.
 As a by-product of my hobby, I happen to accrue quite a few worn-out tennis balls.
 When the number reaches 36, I use a template listing to sell them for £20.
 It never takes more than a week for them to go.
 There is definitely a market for used tennis balls out there.
 Is not making me millions but leaves £17 profit from rubbish materials.
 Happy with that.

 On a different note, I set up shop on eBay for all my clutter and some other resale items.
 Unsurprisingly, my profile is called cash4nothing-com.
 You are more than welcome to visit by clicking on the eBay link.
-There is a little of everything for every one so hopefully, you’ll find something on your interest.
+There is a little of everything for everyone so hopefully, you’ll find something of your interest.
 Happy eBaying.